tchapgouv/matrix-rust-components-swift/README_TCHAP.md

     path: ../matrix-rust-sdk-tchap/matrix-rust-components-swift
 ```

-Note: he locally linked `matrix-rust-components-swift` package is not in Xcode `Package Dependencies` section of the project but in `Packages` folder of the project source tree.
+Note: the locally linked `matrix-rust-components-swift` package is not in Xcode `Package Dependencies` section of the project but in `Packages` folder of the project source tree.

 ## Caveat